|

 cheese, and even some non-dairy creamers)

 c) Avoid all soy (Read labels.
-Its everywhere)
+It's everywhere)

-d) Avoid corn
+d) Avoid all corn

-f) Avoid all aspartame (Nutrasweet).
+f) Avoid all aspartame (Nutrasweet) and other artificial

 g) Severely limit (or avoid altogether) the consumption of the bean

-h) limit or curtail the consumption of nuts and seeds (especially
+h) Limit or curtail the consumption of nuts and seeds (especially

-more complete listing of foods that do no contain these potentially harmful ingredients, please read DogtorJ's Food
+are even more ideal.
+For a more complete listing of foods that do no contain these potentially harmful ingredients,

-Handout found here: http://dogtorj.tripod.com/id5.html.
-Remember, for epilepsy the most effective diets have been the potato-based foods above.
+please read DogtorJ's Food Handout found here: https://dogtorj.tripod.com/id5.html.
+Remember, for epilepsy the most effective commercial dry diets have been the potato and sweet potato-based foods

 For people who are interested in pursuing this course, it is "simple"...but certainly